 Bees at the museum

-Honey from the KUNST HAUS WIEN
+Organic honey & bee products from KUNST HAUS WIEN

-For more than two years, KUNST HAUS WIEN has been home to two bee colonies that live and produce honey on the museum's roof garden.
-As the first Green Museum in Vienna, KUNST HAUS WIEN also wants to give impulses for the protection of species.
-The two colonies comprise approximately 140,000 honey bees and are supervised by master beekeeper Thomas Zelenka.
-Last year, the bees produced approx. 80 kilograms of the finest organic honey.
-The bees get their nectar in the green garden and inner courtyard as well as on the museum façade.
+KUNST HAUS WIEN is home to two bee colonies that live on the museum's roof garden and produce organic honey.
+As the first green museum with the Austrian Eco-label, KUNST HAUS WIEN also wants to set impulses for species protection and biodiversity.
+The two colonies comprise about 140,000 honey bees and are cared for by master beekeeper Thomas Zelenka.
+In one year, the bees produce about 80 kilograms of finest honey, which is exclusively filled into jars.
+The bees collect their nectar in the green garden and courtyard as well as on the museum façade.

 GREEN PARADISE IN THE MIDDLE OF THE CITY